 Diversity of background among Cardiff's medical students is encouraged and all selection decisions are made strictly on the basis of merit and on the applicant’s ability to meet the academic and non-academic criteria described in this document.

-As part of its widening access agenda Cardiff Medical School will continue with its use of contextual data.
-This will assess the achievement of a candidate in the context of opportunity related to a candidates education and socioeconomic background.
+As part of its widening access agenda, Cardiff University's Medical School will continue with its use of contextual data.
+This will assess the achievement of a candidate in the context of opportunity related to a candidate's education and socioeconomic background.

-Selection for a medical qualification implies selection for the medical profession and all applicants must have the potential to fulfil the duties of a medical student and subsequently of a doctor as outlined by the www.gmc-uk.org (GMC) in their guidance documents ‘Medical Students: Professional Behaviour and Fitness to Practise" and ‘Good Medical Practice'.
+Selection for a medical qualification implies selection for the medical profession and all applicants must have the potential to fulfil the duties of a medical student and subsequently of a doctor as outlined by the General Medical Council (GMC) in their guidance documents ‘Medical Students: Professional Behaviour and Fitness to Practise" and ‘Good Medical Practice' ( www.gmc-uk.org).
 The responsibility for decisions regarding registration is however that of the General Medical Council.

 The Medical School monitors carefully, and on a regular basis, the selection process to ensure that applicants are not disadvantaged in any way.
 People involved with admissions are drawn from a wide variety of backgrounds, are aware of the University’s policies on Equality and Diversity, the relevant legislation and receive appropriate training in these areas.

 Back to Medicine Admissions Criteria